 In most cases, you are probably going to be best served by a conventional loan.
 However, people with a credit score of 650 usually benefit more from an FHA loan.
 And veterans or active-duty military personnel should seriously consider a VA mortgage.

 Unfortunately, the differences between these types of mortgages can be confusing.
 That's why before you visit a loan officer near you, it is essential to understand each of these loan types fully.
 Below, we will outline the differences in these three loan types and help you decide which is right for you.

-These types of loans are usually subject to more substantial down payments, mortgage insurance, and various third-party fees.
+These loans are usually subject to more substantial down payments, mortgage insurance, and various third-party fees.
 In some instances, they may cost you more than FHA loans.
 However, they usually set up lower interest rates and cost less over the life of the loan.
 That said, those with a 650 credit score are more likely to be interested in FHA loans.

 FHA stands for Federal Housing Administration.
-These types of mortgages are insured by the federal government and are designed for people who have low credit scores.
+These types of mortgages are insured by the federal government and designed for low credit scores.
 While a 650 credit score is usually considered fair by most lenders, conventional mortgage providers may balk at providing you with a loan.
 As a result, you may need to investigate this type of loan.
 In fact, there are many benefits to getting FHA loans, such as:

 - Lower down payments

 - Easier payment schedules if you have a low income